xaionaro-go/obsidian2logseq/README.md

 Don't use it.
 I made it only to convert https://github.com/xaionaro/destiny-obsidian into logseq files for my personal logseq graph.
+You may find the result of the conversion here: https://github.com/xaionaro/destiny-logseq